-In my forty nine years of practice and working with about five hundred clients, I have had only two people come and say the following: “My life is going very well.
+In my fifty plus years of practice and working with about five hundred clients, I have had only two people come and say the following: “My life is going very well.
 I am quite satisfied with my work, relationship, friends, inner life, and I want to grow further and explore my potential.”
 If you are one of these rare individuals, I will be ready to welcome you.
 However, I am also ready to welcome the vast majority of you who are coming with a problem that is weighing heavily on you.
 In fact, you may be suffering so badly as to have lost hope and joy, wondering what the point of life is anyways.
 Yet, what I know from my long years of personal and professional experience is that overcoming suffering and healing are best accomplished through orienting the suffering self towards learning and growth.
 Thus, if you are coming with a pressing issue as most do, you and I together will ‘use’ that issue as a gateway to transformation that will help you unlock the stuckness and move forward and facilitating your growth towards your increasingly authentic, natural, and whole self.
 While this may sound mysterious, or even impossible (from where you stand and see), I can assure you that this process will become progressively obvious to you as we work together.
 My promise to you is that I will provide you with the best possible opportunity and experience to learn and grow.
 I will bring myself fully present with the background of my knowledge and experience gathered over five decades of working in depth and breadth with my clients.

 I offer an approach to personal and relationship psychotherapy and counselling that is different from what is usual these days: “fixing,” “brokenness,” “getting rid of,” “problems,” finding “solutions,” “conquering unwanted parts of yourself,” and so on.
 Most counselling is focused on alleviation of suffering and wound healing.
 Of course, I too see these as part of the counselling process.
 However, I don’t see pain, suffering, and life problems as things to get rid of.
 Rather, I see them as a pointer towards your potential; for, what is impairing you innately drives you to reach towards a potential, just as a flower rises towards the sun.
 I believe that this shift in perspective and approach, namely, moving from wound healing to potential optimization within holistic functionality of being, is the most effective, powerful, and sustainable way to attain suffering alleviation and healing.
 I should add, this latter does not mean that you will not feel the full range of afflicting emotions.
 It just means that you will not be possessed by them in an untoward way.
 You will have your feelings and emotions rather than their having you and rendering you helpless and thrashing about.